Hague Service Convention: Serve quickly in China

 Hague Convention serves are serves conducted in accordance with the Hague Convention: correctly known as The Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters.

-The Service Convention provides for the channels of transmission to be used when a judicial or extrajudicial document is to be transmitted from one State party to the Convention to another State party for service in the latter.
-This means that any service conducted under the Hague Service Convention is automatically international in nature.
+The Service Convention prescribes the channels of transmission to use when transmitting a judicial or extrajudicial document from one State party to the Convention to another State party for service in the latter.
+As a result, any service carried out under the Hague Service Convention automatically possesses an international character..

 Does the Convention specify how to serve documents?